Do you know which is the world’s most widely committed crime? It is digital piracy!

 The answer is Digital Rights Management (DRM).

 Digital Rights Management (DRM) — A Quick Intro

 Digital Rights Management or DRM is a collection of tools and processes that help protect proprietary hardware or copyrighted works.
 That includes digital video as well.
 DRM prevents the unauthorized redistribution of digital media by preventing users from copying the content.

-DRM was created when online digital piracy started spreading in monstrous proportions and also due to the difficulty in policing the law-breakers.
+DRM was created when online digital piracy started spreading in monstrous proportions and the difficulty in policing the law-breakers.

 How does DRM work

 DRM works by making it impossible for an unauthorized user to steal the digital asset.
 This is achieved by embedding a software code into the digital content.
 The code can act in many ways:

 - It will restrict access within a specific period of time

 - It limits the number of devices on which the content can be accessed